vdaas/vald/docs/contributing/issue.md

 Please submit the bug report [here](https://github.com/vdaas/vald/issues/new?assignees=&labels=type%2Fbug%2C+priority%2Fmedium%2C+team%2Fcore&template=bug_report.md&title=)

-## Proposal

-The Vald is being developed based on the design-driven process.

-The significant change to the library or the architecture should be discussed first.

-We may ask for detailed documentation before your proposal is accepted.

-Your proposal will be reviewed, discussed, and decided whether it is accepted or declined.

-Please submit the proposal [here](https://github.com/vdaas/vald/issues/new?assignees=&labels=type%2Ffeature%2C+priority%2Flow%2C+team%2Fcore&template=feature_request.md&title=)

-## Feature Request
+## Feature Request / Proposal

-Feature request is welcome.
+Feature request and proposal is welcome.

-Before opening an issue, please make sure your idea fits the project.
+Before creating the feature request or proposal, please make sure your idea fits the project.

-You can request the feature and convince the project maintainers to accept your feature request.
+You can request the feature or propose a new idea and convince the project maintainers to accept your request.

-Please provide the problem and solution associated with the feature request in as much detail as possible.
+Please provide the problem and solution associated with the request in as much detail as possible.

 NOTE: If you’d like to contribute to the new feature which may affect the current Vald architecture or design, you should discuss it with the Vald team first.

-Please submit the feature request [here](https://github.com/vdaas/vald/issues/new?assignees=&labels=type%2Ffeature%2C+priority%2Flow%2C+team%2Fcore&template=feature_request.md&title=)
+Please submit the feature request or proposal [here](https://github.com/vdaas/vald/issues/new?assignees=&labels=type%2Ffeature%2C+priority%2Flow%2C+team%2Fcore&template=feature_request.md&title=)

 ## Security Issue Report